AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/intro-home-page.md

 - **AI Assistant**: [AI-powered Smart Help](./ai-based-smart-help.md) feature that helps you find relevant content from the Adobe Experience Manager Guides Documentation.
 - **Customize overview section**: Allows you to hide or show the widgets in the Widgets section.
 - **Folder profile in use**: Displays the folder profile that is currently being used.
 - **Expand view**: Allows you to expand the page view using the **Expand** icon.
-In this view, the Top-header is hidden, maximizing the content space.
+In this view, the header bar is hidden, maximizing the content space.
 To return to the standard view, use the **Exit the expanded view** icon.

 ## Left panel